FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/FAQ.md

 %accordion% Can I use my SketchUp keyboard shortcuts? %accordion%

 Yes!
 FormIt for Windows has a completely editable keyboard map.
-Many common SketchUp shortcuts are already there by default, but you can edit them in the Edit &gt; Preferences menu.
+Many common SketchUp shortcuts are already there by default, but you can edit them in the Edit % Preferences menu.

-%/accordion&gt;
+%/accordion%

 %accordion% Can I use my DWG files? %accordion%

 Yes!
 FormIt imports 2D and 3D DWG files.

-%/accordion&gt;
+%/accordion%

 ## Common support questions